khushaboosonawane/Hotel_Rose_Gold/README.md

  5. Reporting: Access insightful reports for occupancy rates, revenue, and more.

 <b> Technologies Used </b>:
-Frontend: HTML, CSS, Bootstrap, JavaScript, Jquery
+Frontend: HTML, CSS, Bootstrap, JavaScript, Jquery <be>
 Backend: PHP, CodeIgniter, MYSQL